nobu-g/DebounceMac/README.md

 # DebounceMac

-This program suppresses keyboard chattering on Mac, which occurs especially on the butterfly keyboard.
+This program suppresses keyboard chattering on Mac, which occurs especially on a butterfly keyboard.
 This is Swift implementation of [debounce-mac](https://github.com/toothbrush/debounce-mac).

 ## Usage